This document has been generated with machine translation.

 Enable Multi-Factor Authentication

-Open [Admin settings] → [ Multi-Factor Authentication ]
+1. Open [Admin settings] → [ Multi-Factor Authentication ]

 2. Turn on [Enable Multi-Factor Authentication]

-Important Note
+Important Notes

 This setting takes effect immediately.
 Please notify your internal organization in advance as needed.

-Disabled Multi-Factor Authentication
+Disable Multi-Factor Authentication

-Open [Admin settings] → [ Multi-Factor Authentication ]
+1. Open [Admin settings] → [ Multi-Factor Authentication ]

-2. Turn OFF [Enable Multi-Factor Authentication]
+2. Turn off [Enable Multi-Factor Authentication]

-Reset a User's Multi-Factor Authentication Settings
+Resetting a user’s Multi-Factor Authentication settings

-Open [Admin settings] → [ User ]
+1. Open [Admin settings] → [ Users ]

-2. Hover over the User you want to Reset, click [...], and Select [Reset Multi-Factor Authentication]
+2. Hover over the User you want to reset, click [...], and select [Reset Multi-Factor Authentication]

 3. Review the message and click [Reset]